jzgi/chainfx/README.md

 The characteristics:

 * A design pattern of contextual web programming.
-* Lightweight -- about 200K in its size.
+* Lightweight -- about 300K in its size.
-* High performance -- Exploit async I/O, built-in optimized caching.
+* High performance -- exploit async I/O, built-in optimized caching.
 * Unified data operation -- for various data formats.
 * Built-in implementation of a high performance federated blockchain.